Effective Puppy Crate Training Schedule

 Ok, now we will work on duration!

-NOTE: this is just an example, if your puppy is struggling then repeat shorter sessions more often.
+NOTE: this is just an example, if your puppy is struggling then repeat shorter sessions (less repetitions in each session) more often.

 Looks like a lot of work?
-Trust me...it's worth the effort, in one week you will have a puppy that happily goes into the crate and stays up to 30 min to 1 hour!
+Trust me...it's worth the effort, in one week you will have a puppy that happily goes into the crate and and stays up to 30 min to 1 hour!
 The first few minutes are the most challenging, once you are up to 5 minutes, you will be able to make minute jumps, instead of second jumps.
+Do not try to skip steps to do a puppy crate training schedule!

-2. During this step we are NOT working (I repeat NOT working) on you being out of sight.
+During this step we are NOT working (I repeat NOT working) on you being out of sight.
 So, I recommend you stay near the crate, maybe on a chair or table where your puppy can see you do something else.
-You can even do it while cooking, as long as your puppy can see you and you are fairly close by.
+You can even do it while cooking, cleaning, folding laundry or working on your computer.
+As long as your puppy can see you fairly close by and not going out of sight.

-You may have noticed that we are teaching every aspect of going inside the crate separately.
+You may have noticed that we are teaching every aspect of going inside the crate separately (door closed, duration, you out of sight, etc.).
 That's the best way to teach a dog anything.
 If you try to lump together closing the door, duration and you being away, your puppy will most likely fail and start whining.

 I am a Certified Professional Dog Trainer (CPDT-KA) and I have worked with dogs for almost 20 years now, trust me: The slower you go, the faster your puppy learns!

-To complete the training, we need to teach the puppy to stay inside the crate and be OK even if you go out of sight.
+To complete the training before we create a puppy crate training schedule, we need to teach the puppy to stay inside the crate and be OK even if you go out of sight.
 BONUS: This may prevent separation anxiety later on!

 Start leaving the room in very short periods and extending them progressively.
 There is no need to use extra food rewards during this step.
 The idea is that while your puppy is on the crate for 30 minutes, you will leave the room and come back many times until your puppy gets used to you doing this.
 I will give you here examples of 3 different sessions (done during a 30 min practice).

-For some puppies, maybe they will be OK doing Session 1 only one time.
-Other puppies may need to repeat it more times throughout a few days to feel comfortable.
+Some puppies, may be OK doing Session 1 only one time.
+Other puppies may need to repeat it session 1 (1 second absences) more times throughout a few days to feel comfortable.
 Just read your puppy and act accordingly.

 Again, after you have achieved 5 minutes out of sight, you will be able to do minute jumps instead of seconds and your puppy will learn faster and faster.

-Now it’s time to use the crate to prevent potty training accidents and teach your dog to chew only on his toys with the puppy crate training schedule.
+Now it’s time to use the crate to prevent potty training accidents and teach your dog to chew only on his toys with a puppy crate training schedule.

 Puppies do very well when you set up a routine because they learn to anticipate what is coming, which helps them reduce their anxiety.
 It’s the same with us, humans.
 We feel better when we know what is coming next.
 A puppy crate training schedule is a great thing because it gives you a specific pattern of actions to follow every day.
 Done correctly you can have a potty trained dog in just about a week (but it can take longer too!).

-IMPORTANT: Your puppy is unique, the following is just a way to understand that puppies need to potty more often.
-It is possible that your puppy potties more or less often and that is OK, just follow your own puppies schedule by paying attention at how often he pees.
+Your puppy is unique, the following is just a way to understand that puppies need to potty more often.
+It is possible that your puppy potties more or less often and that is OK, just follow your own puppy's schedule by paying attention to how often he pees.

 You will notice that a puppy crate training schedule has certain key parameters.
 Play time for 15-20 minutes, feeding time for 30 minutes and crate time for 1-2 hours.
 Follow the schedule as is, but use your human instincts too.
 If you think your puppy needs to play longer, do it.
 If you think your pooch wants to go potty, take him outside immediately.
 Remember, you puppy is unique.